SitecoreSupport/Sitecore.Support.95425.150043/readme.md

 # Sitecore.Support.95425.150043
-Displays the correct  language version of an item when the search result is opened in the New Content Editor window from List or Grid view
+The `English` language version of an item is always displayed when the search result is opened in the `New Content Editor` window from `List` or `Grid` view.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.95425.150043/blob/master/LICENSE).